 With all primitive and hook methods in place, we can now take a look at how they are used.
-A first example that uses primitive methods and hook methods is the composed method "void component(int, const string&)" of Listing 4.
+A first example that uses primitive methods and hook methods is the composed method "void component(int, String)" of Listing 4.

 Another example is the "Name contextName()" method defined in the Name interface and implemented by the AbstractName class.
 The "contextName" method is a get method that returns a new Name object.
 The Name object represents a name that contains all name components of the old Name object, except for the last name component.
-So, "contextName" called on ""~/cpp/source/Main.C" returns a "~/cpp/source" Name object.
-This method is useful for separating the context of a name from its last name component (for example, to separate the directory name from a file name).
+So, "contextName" called on "java.lang.Object" returns a "java.lang" Name object.
+This method is useful for separating the context of a name from its last name component (for example, to separate the package name from a class name or the directory name from a file name).